 Sometimes you can negotiate a certain block of hours and prepay as part of a contract, but do you really want to have to pick and choose which IT problems should be resolved now and which are going to have to wait until next month?

-(Most Popular Choice For Small and Midsize Businesses)
+Mid-to-High Range (Most Popular Managed IT Services for Small and Midsize Businesses)

 That takes us to the mid-to-high range of the managed IT services cost spectrum, where managed IT specialists not only monitor for IT concerns, but also take the initiative to solve problems.
 And in many cases, PREVENT them from arising in the first place.